bryanwweber/orbital-mechanics-notes/orbital-maneuvers/hohmann-transfer.md

 In this case, the semi-major axis of the transfer orbit is larger than the initial radius.
 Therefore, the specific energy of the transfer orbit is also larger, $E_i < E_t$.

 The intersection between the initial and transfer orbits is at the _periapsis_ of the transfer orbit.
 Since the orbits intersect, their radius must be the same, $r_i = r_{t,p}$.
-For the energy of the elliptical orbit to be larger at the intersection point, its velocity must be higher, according to the _vis viva_ equation, Eq. {eq}`eq:vis-viva-equation`.
+For the energy of the elliptical orbit to be larger at the intersection point, its velocity must be higher, according to the _vis viva_ equation, @eq:vis-viva-equation.

 Therefore, the spacecraft conducts an impulsive burn to increase its speed from $v_i$ to $v_{t,p}$.
 In doing so, the apoapsis of the orbit increases from $r_i$ to $r_{t,a}$.
 This kind of impulse is referred to as **raising the apoapsis** of the orbit.
 Since the velocity is increasing, the spacecraft must have its engine pointing anti-parallel to the direction of the velocity vector.